lijqhs/leetcode/notes/readme.md

 C-->A
 ```

 This graph is a reduced version of the tree below.
-In a bottom-up dynamic-programming algorithm, we consider the vertices of the subproblem graph in an order that is a "reverse topological sort".
+In a bottom-up dynamic-programming algorithm, we consider the vertices of the subproblem graph in an order that is a "**reverse topological sort**".

 ```mermaid
 graph TB